bdk-333/MLOps-Course-Codes/README.md

 Reference code, starter files, and exercise scaffolding for **SE 489: Machine Learning Operations (MLOps)** at DePaul University, taught by [Vahid Alizadeh](https://github.com/Alizadeh-DePaul).

-> Exercise instructions, lecture content, and class notes live in Notion.
+> Exercise instructions, lecture content, and class notes live in the course website.
 This repo holds the **code** — what you'll open in your editor, run locally, and commit back.
-If an exercise has a matching Notion page, its starter folder's README links to it.

 ---